The neoschool Class

 Abstract Customization

-The abstracttitle option allows customization of the abstract environment title:
+The abstracttitle option changes the title of the abstract environment.

 \documentclass[abstracttitle=Summary]{neoschool}